ninaleo/ransut-core/.gitlab/issue_templates/incident-report.md

-# What should be done?
+# What should be done for incident?

 1. Update issue topic according description
 2. ..